 For example, specifying that one of the devices is a temperature sensor in the description allows the user installing the template to select a matching device on their own profile.

-All you have to do is click on the Copy button, or manually copy the link, and then distribute this link to anyone you would like.
+To share your template using a link, simply click the Copy button or manually copy the link, then distribute it to anyone you would like.

 Installing a Template